rosslambert/SDV-FriendMod/README.md

 ## Plans
 * Heart events?
 Maybe one per character.
 I have no idea how to even start doing that.
-* Currently dialogue in the museum is broken.
-There is supposed to be special dialogue for Ross, Shelby, Jacob, and Ana in book club, and for Zech, Jacob, Dylan, Kurtis, and Skye for board game club.
-Currently it just plays normal daily dialogue.
-I cannot for the life of me get it to work.
+* New NPCs should probably react to the toxic rain.
+* Add dialogue for board game club (and fix Jacob's dialogue so he isn't talking about book club at board game club).
+* Seems difficult to pull off, but allowing the player to enter Harvey's room when at 2 hearts with David or Ross, or enter Elliot's cabin with 2 hearts with Zech or Shelby, or enter Leah's cabin with 2 hearts with Jacob.
+* Add in some custom phone calls?
+Could be fun.

+## Bugs
+* Special museum dialogue seems to sometimes not work for NPCs.
+Still testing and trying to figure this out.
+* Quests given by the new NPCs by mail no longer work.
+This appears to do with a change in how quests are coded into the game.
+* At the flower dance, Ross is seen standing on a bouquet.
+Move him 2 spaces to the right, and swap the directions David and Ross are facing.

 ## Updates

+### V 1.0.3
+* Actually uploaded Ana's new sprites this time, instead of just saying I did.
+* Converted to Stardew Valley 1.6
+    * Did NOT set content patcher format version to 2.0.0.
+Doing so breaks the game, but I plan on updating this once I can get it working.
+    * Altered quest format to work with update.
+* Modified/Added dialogue:
+    * 5 lines of Ana's.
+    * 4 lines of Ross's.
+    * 4 lines of Shelby's.
+    * 4 lines of Jacob's.
+    * 2 lines of Kurtis's.
+    * 1 line of Zech's.
+    * 1 line of David's
+* Changed Ross's position in the flower dance so he isn't trampling those new bouquets added in 1.6.

 ### V 1.0.2
 * Replaced the fodder bundle in the community center.
 It appears in the bulletin board and is called the "Willamette Bundle."
 Only 6 of the 9 items are required, and the 9 items are each a reference to one of the new NPCs.
+I do not believe that this is compatible with remixed bundles, but who knows?
 * Changed Jacob's introduction dialogue.
 * Changed a line of Kurtis's dialogue.